SchweizerischeBundesbahnen/scion-workbench/CONTRIBUTING.md

 - `npm run workbench:test`\
   Runs unit tests of the workbench.

-- `npm run workbench:e2e`\
-  Runs end-to-end tests of the workbench.
-Prior to test execution, starts the testing app `workbench-testing-app` using the Angular CLI.

 ### Commands for working on the @scion/workbench-client library

 - `npm run workbench-client:lint`\